caicohr/real-time-uta-gtfs-pipeline/docs/gtfs_realtime_data_discovery_description.md

 ### 4.2 The Decoder Script (`scripts/gtfs_realtime_decoder.py`)

-This script fetches the binary data from the UTA public URL using specific headers to ensure access.
+This script fetches data from the UTA public URL by default but can switch to MBTA if the `AGENCY` environment variable is set.

 ```python
 import requests